-(Recasts with more remains found; officials say some bodies may
+(Recasts with more remains found; officials say some bodies may never be recovered)

 By Jonathan Kaminsky